CarlosArleo/Living-Systems/CONTEXT.md

 *   **CRITICAL: Forced Backend Logic:** Client-side write access to core business data (e.g., the `capitals` subcollection) **MUST** be disabled.
 All mutations must be forced through secure, authenticated, and validated backend Cloud Functions or Genkit flows using the Admin SDK.
 *   **CRITICAL: Authentication Mandate:** All API routes and server actions that create or modify data **MUST** be protected and require a valid, authenticated Firebase user session.
 Public, unauthenticated write operations are forbidden.

+### 4.1.
+Security Rule Examples

+**Example: Complete Ruleset for Users and Places** This is a robust, production-ready ruleset that correctly handles validation and aligns with our architecture where complex logic is handled by the backend.

+rules_version = '2';
+service cloud.firestore {
+match /databases/{database}/documents {

+    // Default deny: No access unless explicitly allowed. match /{document=**} {
+    allow read, write: if false;
+    }

+    // Users can only manage their own profile, and only change their displayName. match /users/{userId} {
+    allow read, create: if request.auth.uid == userId;
+    allow update: if request.auth.uid == userId
+                    && request.resource.data.diff(resource.data).affectedKeys().hasOnly(['displayName']);
+    }

+    // Places can be read by anyone authenticated.
+Creation is handled by the backend. match /places/{placeId} {
+    allow read: if request.auth != null;
+    // Client-side create/update/delete is forbidden to enforce transactional wholeness via the backend. allow write: if false;
+    }

+    // Documents can be read, but all writes are forced through the backend. match /places/{placeId}/documents/{docId} {
+    allow read: if request.auth != null;
+    allow write: if false;
+    }

+    // Feedback can be read by anyone, but only created by the correct user. match /places/{placeId}/feedback/{feedbackId} {
+        allow read: if request.auth != null;
+        allow create: if request.auth.uid == request.resource.data.userId;
+    }
+  }
+}
 ---

 ## **5. Testing Philosophy**